-The University of Georgia is prepping to migrate its campus community to a new campus safety app.
-The university previously leveraged the LiveSafe app, but will not move to a new app called UGA Safe.
+The university of Georgia is prepping to migrate its campus community to a new campus safety app.
+The university previously leveraged the LiveSafe app, but will now move to a new app called UGA Safe.

 A school shooting has put the spotlight on how campus IDs can potentially make students, teachers and communities safer.
 With the student credential at the heart of campus access control and security, could the card play a larger role in campus safety?